Onnara

 Onnara is a traditional form of underwear for women of all ages worn among Hindu women in Kerala (the southernmost state of India).
-Onnara is a dothi (sarong) tied in such a way that it is tight, and can't be accidentally untied.
+Onnara is a dothi (sarong) tied in such a way that it is tight, and cannot be accidentally released.

 Specifications

 A cotton (handloom) cloth of size 6 muzham × 3 muzham (1 muzham = 1.5 ft approximately) is used to drape around the waist, in a particular style under the outer garment (pavada, saree, or mundu).